 The performance on Saturday, July 27th at 8 p.m. is SOLD OUT!

 Reserved Chairs -

 Online reservations can be made up to four hours prior to the performance.
 A limited number of chairs will be available on-site for $40.00.
-Black out dates do apply and no discounts will be available onsite.
+Black out dates do apply.

 Reserved chairs open for seating 90 minutes before curtain and must be claimed